 Believe it or not, the Hamilton statue was donated to Chicago by Kate Sturges Buckingham, the same woman who gave us the Buckingham Fountain in Grant Park, in honor of her husband Clarence.
 Yes, the true name of the spoutingly delightful monument shown above is The Clarence F. Buckingham Memorial Fountain!

 But there’s a catch – before being refurbished, Alexander had faced South since 1993.
 But the workers in the photo were instructed to put him back facing North!
 Why?
 Because long ago, when the statue was first placed on a 78 foot tall granite base in 1952, it faced North.
 So in keeping with Kate’s wishes, the workers faced him North when he was set back in place last year!
+He has "turned his back" to the majority of the Park.
 As one disgruntled local resident put it, all you can see from Lincoln Park is “his butt”!

 But thanks to the new placement, another long time “resident” of the area now has Alexander Hamilton’s full attention!
-Yes, the monument to Johann Wolfgan Van Goethe is just across the street.
-It was placed there and dedicated in 1914, and once again enjoys the watchful eyes of Hamilton.
-Now if Alexander could just keep the seagulls away from poor Johann’s head!
+Yes, the monument to Johann Wolfgan Van Goethe is just across the street from the Hamilton monument.
+It was placed there and dedicated in 1914, and now once again Goethe enjoys the watchful gaze of Hamilton.
+Now if Goethe is lucky, Alexander's stare will help keep the seagulls away from making messes on poor Johann’s head!

 Get out and enjoy the wonderful sights of Chicago, and have a Great Summer!